sei-international/LEAPMacro.jl/docs/src/config.md

     growth_adj: 0.10
 ```

-### Employment and labor productivity
+### Employment, labor productivity, and wages
-The next block contains default parameters for the labor productivity function and for the function that determines the growth rate of the wage.
+The next block contains default parameters for the labor productivity function (following the Kaldor-Verdoorn law) and for the function that determines the growth rate of the wage.
 See the page on [model dynamics](@ref dynamics-wages-labor-prod) for details.

-The default productivity parameters are used if they are not specified for some year in the [external parameter files](@ref params).
+For labor productivity, the default parameters are used if they are not specified for some year (or if the column is omitted) in the [external time-series file](@ref params-time-series).

-The correspondence between the parameters and the model variables is:
+The correspondence between the parameters and the [model variables](@ref exog-param-vars) is:
   * For labor productivity:
     - `KV_coeff_default` : ``\underline{\alpha}_\text{KV}``
     - `KV_intercept_default` : ``\underline{\beta}_\text{KV}``